 Efficiency Ratio = Non-Interest Expense / Revenue

-The efficiency ratio does not include interest expense as the latter is naturally occurring when the deposits within a bank grow.
-However, non-interest expenses such as marketing expense or operational expense can be controlled by a company.
+The efficiency ratio does not include interest expenses, as the latter is naturally occurring when the deposits within a bank grow.
+However, non-interest expenses, such as marketing or operational expenses, can be controlled by the bank.
 A lower efficiency ratio shows that there is less non-interest expense per dollar of revenue.

 2. Operating Leverage

 Operating leverage is another measure of efficiency.
-It compares the growth of revenue with the growth of non-interest expense.
+It compares the growth of revenue with the growth of non-interest expenses.

 Operating Leverage = Growth Rate of Revenue – Growth Rate of Non-Interest Expense

 A positive ratio shows that revenue is growing faster than expenses.
 On the other hand, if the operating leverage ratio is negative, then the bank is accumulating expenses faster than revenue.
-It suggests inefficiencies in operations.
+That would suggest inefficiencies in operations.

 Ratios for Financial Strength